Fault (law): Murder

-A specific intent offence, such as murder, seen in the case of R v Vickers (1957), requires intention to cause a specific result.
-The mens rea of murder is intention to kill or to cause grievous bodily harm.
+A specific intent offense, such as murder, seen in the case of R v Vickers (1957), requires intention to cause a specific result.
+The mens rea of murder is the intention to kill or to cause grievous bodily harm.
 Intention is the most serious of states of mind the defendant can have, and this high level of fault is reflected in strict and long sentencing.
 Murder carries a mandatory life sentence, though the judge can impose a recommended minimum number of years as to which the defendant must serve before being eligible for release.

-However if a murder is done with specific intent in the name of a religion, ideology etc., or to particularly vulnerable groups of people such as children, or is done so continuously (such as terrorism or serial killing) then it may be that the defendant is given a whole life tariff (never sees daylight again) to reflect his level of fault.
+However, if murder is done with a specific intent in the name of a religion, ideology, etc., or to particularly vulnerable groups of people such as children, or is done so continuously (such as terrorism or serial killing) then it may be that the defendant is given a whole life tariff (never sees daylight again) to reflect his level of fault.